Audie Murphy: European Theater

 During the first wave of the Allied invasion of southern France, Murphy received the Distinguished Service Cross for action taken on 15 August 1944.
 After landing on Yellow Beach near Ramatuelle, Murphy's platoon was making its way through a vineyard when the men were attacked by German soldiers.
 He retrieved a machine gun that had been detached from the squad and returned fire at the German soldiers, killing two and wounding one.
 Two Germans exited a house about 100 yd away and appeared to surrender; when Murphy's best friend responded, they shot and killed him.
 Murphy advanced alone on the house under direct fire.
-He killed six, wounded two and took 11 prisoner.
+He killed six, wounded two and took 11 prisoners.

 Murphy was with the 1st Battalion, 15th Infantry Regiment during the 27–28 August offensive at Montélimar that secured the area from the Germans.
 Along with the other soldiers who took part in the action, he received the Presidential Unit Citation.

 Murphy's first Purple Heart was for a heel wound received in a mortar shell blast on 15 September 1944 in northeastern France.
 His first Silver Star came after he killed four and wounded three at a German machine gun position on 2 October at L'Omet quarry in the Cleurie valley.
 Three days later, Murphy crawled alone towards the Germans at L'Omet, carrying an SCR-536 radio and directing his men for an hour while the Germans fired directly at him.
 When his men finally took the hill, 15 Germans had been killed and 35 wounded.
 Murphy's actions earned him a Bronze Oak Leaf Cluster for his Silver Star.
 He was awarded a battlefield commission to second lieutenant on 14 October, which elevated him to platoon leader.
 While en route to Brouvelieures on 26 October, the 3rd Platoon of Company B was attacked by a German sniper group.
 Murphy captured two before being shot in the hip by a sniper; he returned fire and shot the sniper between the eyes.
 At the 3rd General Hospital at Aix-en-Provence, the removal of gangrene from the wound caused partial loss of his hip muscle and kept him out of combat until January.
 Murphy received his first Bronze Oak Leaf Cluster for his Purple Heart for this injury.